djey47/cool-updown-nxt/web/README.md

 ESlint is used to lint code during dev server execution.

+Note: a running API backend in dev mode is required to display some data; see api project `README.md` file for details.

 ## Deploy

 `npm run build` will produce a release build, ready to use, under the `dist` directory.